uhasker/getting-things-done-in-next-js/src/chapter1/12-packages.md

 This is also true if you change some code in a function without changing the _functionality_ of the function.

 However, if you change the way an existing package function works, the change is no longer backwards compatible.
-If a user of your package now tries to switch from the old version to the new version all the calls of that function will no longer work.
+If a user of your package now tries to switch from the old version to the new version, all the calls to that function will no longer work.
 Programmers call this "breaking the package".

 If you make such a backwards incompatible change, you should increment the `MAJOR` number and reset the other numbers.